coupler-network/guide/README.md

 ethical way, you should never run into these.

-If you have any questions, please [open an ticket](https://github.com/coupler-network/guide/issues/new) in this repository and we'll try to get back to you as soon as we can.
+If you have any questions, please [open an ticket](https://github.com/coupler-network/guide/issues/new) in this repository and we'll try to get back to you as soon as possible.